 Professional Activities, Awards, and Memberships

-In addition to being a well-respected Licensed Clinical Psychologist, she has served as a board member of the Abilene Board of Mental Health, been a representative to the Association for Professional Psychology, is a member of the National Honor Society for Psychology Graduate Students, Psi Chi, and Chair of the Archetypology of Everyday Life Project (a group focused on professional education in depth psychology).
-She is currently a member of the American Psychological Association (APA), the International Association of Jungian Studies (IAJS), the Utah Psychological Association (UPA), the Association for Women in Psychology (AWP), and Women in Private Practice (WPP).
+In addition to being a well-respected Licensed Clinical Psychologist, she has served as a board member of the Abilene Board of Mental Health, been a representative to the Association for Professional Psychology, is a member of the National Honor Society for Psychology Graduate Students, Psi Chi, and the Owner/Chair of the Archetypology of Everyday Life Project (a group focused on professional education in depth psychology).
+She is currently a member of the American Psychological Association (APA), The National Register of Health Service Psychologists, the International Association of Jungian Studies (IAJS), the Utah Psychological Association (UPA), The LGBTQ-Affirmative Psychotherapist Guild of Utah, the Association for Women in Psychology (AWP), and Women in Private Practice (WPP).
+She is also a financial supporter of the Marion Woodman Foundation and the Philemon Foundation.
+Her hobbies include antiquing, growing roses, needlework, making jewelry, travel, watching British tv, being a foodie, and writing tasting notes as a bourbon steward and whiskey sommelier.